Frank Maloy Anderson: Life

-He taught history at the University of Minnesota in Minneapolis from 1895-1896.
-The following year he attended Harvard University, Cambridge, Massachusetts from 1896-1897.
+He taught history at the University of Minnesota in Minneapolis from 1895 to 1896.
+The following year he attended Harvard University, Cambridge, Massachusetts from 1896 to 1897.
 He married his first wife Mary G. Steele in 1898, who died in 1938.
 Their marriage produced one son.

-Maloy taught history at Dartmouth College, Hanover, N.H. from 1914-1941.
-He became a member and was Executive Council of the American Association of University Professors from 1917-1920.
-He was a member and eventual Executive Council of the American Historical Association from 1926-1928.
+Maloy taught history at Dartmouth College, Hanover, N.H. from 1914 to 1941.
+He became a member and was Executive Council of the American Association of University Professors from 1917 to 1920.
+He was a member and eventual Executive Council of the American Historical Association from 1926 to 1928.
 In 1944 he married his second wife, Mary Maud Case.

 In 1948 Anderson published Mystery of a "Public Man," a historical detective story regarding quotes made in a diary, known as The Diary of a Public Man, first published in a popular magazine in 1879, quoting people closely associated with Abraham Lincoln, Stephen A. Douglas and William H. Seward just before the Civil War broke out.
 The diary's publisher for reasons that are still disputed concealed the identity of its author and has been the center of much debate and controversy regarding the conclusions and surrounding history.

-Frank Maloy Anderson died in Saint Paul, Minnesota, on April 26, 1961, at the age of 90, and is buried at Lakewood Cemetery in Minnesota.
+Anderson died at a nursing home in Saint Paul, Minnesota, on April 26, 1961.
+He is buried at Lakewood Cemetery in Minneapolis.